Surgical services at NMC Health

 Most outpatient procedures are done at the Surgery Center.
 If you will require a hospital stay during your recovery, you will likely have it at the Medical Center.
 Speak with your doctor before surgery, so you know where to check in on the day of your surgery.

-If you’re having surgery at the NMC Health Medical Center, you’ll check in at the front desk and go through your registration process with one of our admissions specialists.
+If you’re having surgery at the NMC Health Medical Center, you’ll check in at the emergency department entrance and go through your registration process with one of our admissions specialists.
 They will take your personal information, check your photo ID and confirm your insurance information.
 You’ll then be asked to wait for your procedure.

 If you’re having your surgery done at the Surgery Center, you’ll check in with the registration desk inside the Surgery Center.
 They’ll walk you through the process and tell you where you can wait for your surgery to begin.